Dave Cameron (baseball analyst): Grandfather's murder

-An Open Letter
+"An Open Letter"

-On June 27, 2007 Cameron wrote a post "An Open Letter To Rafael Chaves" asking Rafael Chaves, the pitching coach, to make Mariners' pitcher Felix Hernandez throw fewer fastballs: "Take over control of the pitch selection to start the game.
+On June 27, 2007 Cameron wrote a post "An Open Letter To Rafael Chaves," asking Mariners pitching coach Rafael Chaves to tell pitcher Felix Hernandez to throw fewer fastballs: "Take over control of the pitch selection to start the game.
 Make Felix throw a change-up or a curve ball to the first batter.
-Throw a first pitch slider in the first inning.".
+Throw a first pitch slider in the first inning."
 This letter eventually was passed along by a fan to Chaves, who had previously been attempting to make the same point to Hernandez and used the letter as reinforcement.
 Hernandez changed his pitching approach the next game saying: "On the internet, they say when I throw a lot of fastballs in the first inning, they score a lot of runs.
 I tried to mix all my pitches in the first inning."

 San Diego Padres

 On January 10, 2018 it was reported Cameron would join the San Diego Padres.
 His role would be senior analyst in the organization's research and development department.
+Cameron left the Padres organization following the 2021 season.

+Seattle Mariners

+After leaving the Padres, Cameron took a consulting job with the Mariners.
+After the 2022 season, he was promoted to senior director of player procurement.

 Baseball writing

-Cameron was the managing editor of FanGraphs, and, along with Derek Zumsteg, a founding member of a Seattle Mariners blog: U.S.S.
-Mariner He also previously wrote for ESPN, The Wall Street Journal, and Baseball Prospectus.
+Cameron was the managing editor of FanGraphs.
+Along with Derek Zumsteg, Cameron created the Seattle Mariners blog U.S.S.
+Mariner.
+He also previously wrote for ESPN, The Wall Street Journal, and Baseball Prospectus.

-Among other topics he has contributed sabermetric research on HR/FB rate, correlations between velocity and strikeout rates, the general evaluation of pitcher talent, defense evaluation, and roster construction strategies.
+Among other topics he has contributed sabermetric research on home run/fly ball rate, correlations between velocity and strikeout rates, the general evaluation of pitcher talent, defensive evaluation, and roster construction strategies.